Leviathan121005/High-School-Programming-Portfolio/README.md

 - Open the link provided from the previous prompt to access the web application.

 How to use:

-## 2. Gomoku Game
-Description: A classic strategy game, also known as "Five in a Row" game.

-Language: Java

-How to run:

-How to play:
-## 3. Snake Game
-A classic arcade video game.

-Language: Python

-How to run:
-- Download "SnakeGame.py" to your local computer
-- Run "python3 SnakeGame.py" on your codespaces' terminal

-How to play:
-## 4. Terminal Chat Room
-A multithreading implementation where terminals share texts concurrently.

-Language: Java

-How to run:

-How to use:
 ## 5.
 A space-themed arcade game.